Glossary of car terms

 - WLTP

-- European type-approval test that has set the stated consumption and range since 2018.
+- The official EU laboratory test that has set the stated fuel consumption and electric range since 2018 — the figure you see on every brochure.